chathura997/FuelApp/README.md

 # FuelApp
-# You can search fuelstations have fuel
+# You can search what fuelstation have or not fuel
 # I created this project when fuel crisis in Srilanka
-I used HTML,CSS as frontend,PHP as back end and MYSQL to database
+# HTML,CSS as frontend,PHP as back end and MYSQL to database